 Really, this guy Colt Griffin and his partner, Carol Frazier, are the only humans visible within miles, on their own 13 acres.
-Theirs is well water and the electricity is seemingly wired unstrategically, and it cuts off often during monsoon micro-bursts.
-This isn't a junk-filled, animal-abusing compound occupied by sun-scarred, roadside cranks.
-There's antiquated bikes and vintage trailers and wheelbarrows placed aesthetically around the property.
+Theirs is well water.
+Electricity is wired in unstrategically and it cuts off often during monsoon micro-bursts.
+Antiquated bikes and vintage trailers and wheelbarrows placed around the property show an eye for aesthetics.
 It's a mess of a hilly dirt road for anyone to get the hell up here.
+This isn't a junk-filled, animal-abusing compound occupied by sun-scarred cranks.

-He tells of retired-to-Tucson rodeo stars and descendants of Tucson's founding families, like "old man Bass who sold the Tucson ranch to Paul McCartney."
+He speaks of retired-to-Tucson rodeo stars and descendants of Tucson's founding families, like “old man Bass” who sold the Tucson ranch to Paul McCartney.
 Stories involve caterpillar stings, horse rescues, and weaving baskets from devil's claw.
-And who knew a desert plant called sacred detura (which grows wild on his property) is a hallucinogenic that causes temporary blindness, or that you can reasonably gauge the age of a gruesome crime scene "just by the size of the maggots."
+How the hallucinogenic desert plant sacred detura (grows wild on his property) causes temporary blindness, or how he sometimes gauges the age of a gruesome crime scene by the size of the maggots.

 - Brian Smith